LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 By default, `make install` uses `sys.prefix`.
 If it fails with a permission error, you can retry using either `sudo make install` or repeat its last step using `python3 -m logtalk_kernel.install --user` or `python3 -m logtalk_kernel.install --prefix PREFIX`.

+On Ubuntu, if `make install` fails with an error, try to update `pip` to its latest version by running `python3 -m pip install --upgrade pip`.

 ### Uninstall